A Dichotomy Theorem for Ordinal Ranks in MSO: Intuitions

-There is one more issue taken into account in the design of the game: \eve should be obliged to produce the combs nested arbitrarily many times, but not infinitely many times.
-The number of \emph{nestings} (i.e.,~of switches between sides $\sT$ and $\sR$) is controlled by \adam.
-When he is satisfied with the nesting depth provided by \eve for runs ending in some state, he can remove this step from the position in step~1, and let \eve provide appropriate comb structures only from remaining states (we allow this removal only on the $\sT$ side, but we could equally well allow it on the $\sR$ side, or on both sides).
-The \itemfont{A)} part of the winning condition obliges \adam to indeed remove a state after seeing finitely many nestings.
-To see the usefulness of back\=/marking used to formulate this condition, consider a situation with two runs leading to some state: one with already many nestings of combs provided by \eve, and other where we are still on the trunk of the first comb.
-Because \eve should provide many nested combs for all runs, in such a~situation \adam should still be able to analyse the latter run.
-To this end, he can select the latter run as the back\=/marked history of the considered state, and continue waiting for further nested combs, without worrying that he will lose by the \itemfont{A)} part of the winning condition due to the former run.
+There is one more issue taken into account in the design of the game: \eve should be obliged to produce the combs nested $N$ times, but not more.
+The number of \emph{nestings} (i.e.,~of switches between sides $\sR$ and $\sT$) is controlled by \adam.
+When he is satisfied with the nesting depth provided by \eve for runs ending in some state, he can remove this state from the next position in step~\ref{st:G-backmarking} (by providing a~back\=/marking $\bar\mu_{n+1}$ with a~smaller image than that of the flow $\mu_{n+1}$), and let \eve provide appropriate comb structures only from remaining states.
+The \itemfont{A($N$)} part of the winning condition obliges \adam to indeed remove a~state after seeing $N$ nestings.
+It is somehow important that \itemfont{A($N$)} talks only about a~back\=/marked history of a~state, not about all possible run prefixes leading to it (i.e., about a~composition of full flows).
+Indeed, consider a~situation with two runs leading to some state: one with already $N{-}1$ nestings of combs provided by \eve, and another where we are still on the trunk of the first comb.
+Because \eve should provide $N$ nested combs for all runs, in such a~situation \adam should still be able to request this for the latter run.
+To this end, he can select the latter run as the back\=/marked history of the considered state, and continue waiting for $N$ further nested combs.